 Standard shipping is included in the cost of the casket, but expedited shipping is available for an additional fee.
 Both the shipping address and the billing address must be in one of the 36 states (plus the District of Columbia) approved for casket sales.

 There isn’t a time limit on returns or exchanges on most products sold at Costco.
-However, big-ticket items such as televisions, computers and smart phones must be returned within 90 days of purchase in order to receive a full refund.
+However, big-ticket items such as televisions, appliances and smart phones must be returned within 90 days of purchase in order to receive a full refund.

 That’s still a much more lenient policy compared to other mass retailers that sell similar electronics.
 This includes Best Buy (most items must be returned within 15 days of purchase), Target (items must be returned within 30 days of purchase) and Walmart (most electronic items must be returned within 30 days of purchase).